amoronk/MoveMate/README.md

 ## Next Steps
 - Fine-tune the animations.

 This project replicates the Movemate Shipments app’s UI and animations using Jetpack Compose.
-Feel free to explore and modify it!